hugo4715/PluginLoader/README.markdown

 PluginManager.getInstance().loadPlugin(new File("plugins/myPlugin.jar"));
 ```

-At the end you must use this static metohd
+At the end you must use this static method
 ```java
 PluginManager.close();
 ```